-HRSA has instituted procedures for assessing the technical merit of applications to provide for an objective review of applications and to assist you in understanding the standards against which HRSA will judge your application.
+HRSA has instituted procedures for assessing the technical merit of applications to provide for an objective review of applications and to assist you in understanding the standards against which your application will be judged.
 HRSA has developed critical indicators for each review criterion to assist you in presenting pertinent information related to that criterion and to provide the reviewer with a standard for evaluation.
 See the review criteria outlined below with specific detail and scoring points.

 These criteria are the basis upon which the reviewers will evaluate and score the merit of the application.
-The objective review process considers the entire proposal.
+The entire proposal will be considered during objective review.

 Review criteria are used to review and rank applications.
-The RWHAP Part B ADAP ERF has five (5) review criteria:
+The RWHAP Part B ADAP ERF has five review criteria: